atiaprog/OracleApex_EBS_Integration/README.md

 Apply Changes.

-###Perform below activities from EBS side
+### Perform below activities from EBS side
-Update the FND: APEX URL proÒle option with the correct setting at the site level using the following steps:
+Update the FND: APEX URL Profile option with the correct setting at the site level using the following steps:

 1. Log in to Oracle E-Business Suite with the SYSADMIN user.ex(http ://<EBS_Hostname>:8074/OA_HTML/AppsLogin)